akiomiyao/ped/README.md

 - Download zip file of PED from https://github.com/akiomiyao/ped and extract.
 or
 % git clone https://github.com/akiomiyao/ped.git
+-  To make reference data of *Arabidopsis thaliana,*
+    % cd TAIR10
+    % sh setup.sh
+-  To make reference data of rice,
+    % cd IRGSP1.0
+    % sh setup.sh
 -  To make reference data of hg38,
     % cd hg38
     % sh setup.sh
--  To make reference data of *Arabidopsis thaliana,*
-    % cd TAIR10
-    % sh setup.sh
-- For rice, soybean and mouse, execute shetup.sh in IRGSP1.0, Gmax275v2.0 and GRCm38 directory, respectively.
+- For soybean and mouse, execute shetup.sh in Gmax275v2.0 and GRCm38 directory, respectively.
 - 'wget' is required.
 If your machine do not have wget program, install wget from package before run setup.sh.
 Making reference data of human genome takes two days.
 Making the data sets of reference genome is only required at the first usage of PED.

 ## Demonstration of bidirectional alignment method